MSUSAzureAccelerators/MSUSAzureAccelerators.github.io/_accelerators/data-governance-demo-generator.md

 ---
 ## About this Accelerator

-More detailed information coming soon about the Data Governance Demo Generator
+More detailed information coming soon about the Data Governance Demo Generator.